skills-mcp/skills-mcp/docs/spec.md

 **Rationale**:

 - AI agents already have tools for reading, writing, and searching files
-- The Skills MCP server is a minimal wrapper providing skills-specific context
+- The Skills MCP is a minimal wrapper providing skills-specific context
 - Adding file operation tools duplicates existing agent capabilities
 - Providing absolute paths in `get_skill` enables agents to resolve relative references
 - Keep the MCP server focused on skill discovery and access, not general file operations